OSC/ood-documentation/source/authentication/dex.rst

 The default location for Dex configurations is :file:`/etc/ood/dex/config.yaml`.

-When changes are needed for OnDemand Dex :ref:`restart-apache` and then restart dex with:
+When changes are needed for OnDemand Dex :ref:`restart-apache` and then restart Dex with:

    .. code-block:: sh